jimmyleray/Emendare/README.md

 To set up the project installation, you must have **Node.js** installed.
 To install Node.js, please refer to the [Node.js official documentation](https://nodejs.org/en/)

+You can optionnaly install Docker Compose to start more easily the Mongo database.
+To install Docker Compose, please refer to the [Docker Compose official documentation](https://docs.docker.com/compose/install/)

 ### Installation

 The installation of the project requires 2 steps: a configuration of the server and another of the client.